Isobel Corin Research Grants

 “Isobel Corin shared in the great dream of growth and expansion in research and development and during her illness held onto life with great tenacity, always willing to try every new idea that could possibly benefit her, no matter how new.
 It is fitting that this fund should be named after her.”

 The Mayor of Penrith, Councillor Jackie Greenow thanked Dr & Mrs McMaster-Fay for the use of their home and urged the Penrith community to support the fund.
-“The importance of research cannot be emphasised too strongly, and I ask all of you to make the Foundation’s work well know in the community.”
+“The importance of research cannot be emphasised too strongly, and I ask all of you to make the Fund’s work well know in the community.”